Jaclyn Long, MFT # 47100

 “Be kind.
 Everyone you meet is fighting a difficult battle.” – Plato

 We are all born whole.
-Certain life circumstances we encounter, however, can cause us to lose touch with essential aspects of ourselves, and can lead us far away from who we really are.
+Certain life circumstances we encounter, however, can cause us to lose touch with essential aspects of ourselves, and can lead us far away from our true Self.

-Drawing upon a wealth of modalities, including client-centered, somatic and mindfulness-based interventions, I guide clients in accessing their inner wisdom and support them in finding their way back home to themselves.
+Drawing upon a wealth of modalities, including Internal Family Systems (IFS), Somatic IFS, Hakomi, Eye-Movement Desensitization & Reprocessing (EMDR) and Mindfulness-Based interventions, I guide clients in accessing their inner wisdom and support them in finding their way back home to themselves.
 I offer a warm, loving and compassionate presence as I help people move in the directions that are most meaningful and satisfying to them.